StevenMeiklejohn/IntroToJavaGameProgramming/Lessons/Lesson4_Projectiles.md

 ```

-Our doDrawing() methos has been updated to draw each missile in the arrayList.
+Our doDrawing() method has been updated to draw each missile in the arrayList.

 ```
     private void doDrawing(Graphics g) {